 Chris performed worldwide as a leading baritone, singing hundreds of performances throughout the world.
 His repertoire spans more than forty operatic roles, including the title roles of Eugene Onegin, Figaro (Il barbiere di Siviglia), Joseph De Rocher(Dead Man Walking) and Don Giovanni.
 Other notable roles include Conte Almaviva (Le nozze di Figaro), Valentin (Faust), Marcello (La bohème), Papageno (Die Zauberflöte), Robert(Iolanta), The Captain(The Death of Klinghoffer), Sharpless (Madama Butterfly) , and Zurga (The Pearl Fishers).

-Chris performed with esteemed conductors such as Kent Nagano, Riccardo Frizza, Kiril Petrenko, Vladimir Jurowski, Emmanuel Villaume, Yu Long, Fabio Luisi, Pier Giorgio Morandi,and Frederic Chaslin.
-On stage, he performed alongside many of the greatest artists of our time, including Dmitri Hvorostovsky, Fransisco Araiza, Edita Gruberova, Javier Camarena, Anna Netrebko, Jonas Kaufman, Alan Opie, and Bo Skhovus.
+Chris performed with esteemed conductors such as Kent Nagano, Riccardo Frizza, Kirill Petrenko, Vladimir Jurowski, Emmanuel Villaume, Yu Long, Fabio Luisi, Pier Giorgio Morandi,and Frederic Chaslin.
+On stage, he performed alongside many of the greatest artists of our time, including Dmitri Hvorostovsky, Francisco Araiza, Edita Gruberova, Javier Camarena, Anna Netrebko, Jonas Kaufmann, Alan Opie, and Bo Skovhus.
+His performances have been featured on three DVD recordings released by Unitel Classical.